10 minutes Reading time

 We do an analysis of these keywords and find out what sort of content and elements you’ll need to quickly grab a spot at the top.
 Here’s what we found in the report:

 Content is always a fantastic way to get around tough competition.
 One opportunity identified using the data in this report was list-based articles.
-Specifically, around luxury tents.
+Specifically, around a staycation guide.

-However, luxury tents aren’t the only topic you could write a list-based article on.
+However, a staycation guide isn’t the only topic you could write a list-based article on.
 You could create list articles on any of the products you have on your site, using them as a product round-up post to help inform the customer and filter them to the right product.

 Want to see more opportunity ideas just like these?
 Get your hands on the free report now.

-Social media is critically important in 2020.
+Social media is critically important in 2021.
 If you’re not building an audience, you’re going to fall behind.
-To help you get into the world of social and smash it, we break down the outdoor retail brands who are doing the best work so you can learn top strategies.
+To help you get into the world of social and smash it, we break down the outdoor retail brands that are doing the best work so you can learn top strategies.

 Let’s look at who’s performing the best on social in the outdoor retailer market.

-According to our research, Patagonia is doing the best on social with a total social score of 8619.
-In total, they have over 6.6 million followers across various social platforms and get some incredible engagement, especially on Instagram.
+According to our research, NorthFace is doing the best on social with a total social score of 17,452.
+In total, they have over 11.1 million followers across various social platforms and get some incredible engagement, especially on Facebook.

-When looking at their Instagram, it is clear why they’re doing so well.
+When looking at their Facebook, it is clear why they’re doing so well.
 They post a lot of videos and engaging pictures including faces and real people.
 Additionally, as they have built a brand around helping the planet and environment, they speak clearly to a specific audience and reap the rewards in the form of likes and shares.
-They also use IGTV, which is a great way to get organic reach as Instagram are trying to promote it.

 With the introduction of E-A-T, displaying trust and a solid reputation is important for SEO.
 One way to display trust is through online reviews, especially if they’re good.